keunoh/intelligence/README.md

-# The things that makes me to keep moving forward
+# The things that make me to keep moving forward

 1. nmap
 2. reverse engineering